ballerina-platform/module-ballerina-http/docs/spec/spec.md

 # Introduction
 This is the specification for the HTTP standard library of [Ballerina language](https://ballerina.io/), which provides HTTP client-server functionalities to produce and consume HTTP APIs.

-The HTTP library has evolved and may continue to evolve in the future.
+The HTTP library specification has evolved and may continue to evolve in the future.
 Released versions of the specification can be found under the relevant Github tag.

 If you have any feedback or suggestions about the library, do not hesitate to start a discussion via a Github issue or in [Slack Channel](https://ballerina.io/community/).
 Based on the outcome specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in Github.